 - not make misleading claims as to the likely success of the application.

-- Registered migration agents are obliged to provide you with a copy of the Consumer Guide, a document issued by the department which provides you with basic consumer protection information.
+- Registered migration agents are obliged to provide you with a copy of the Consumer Guide (English) (other languages), a document issued by the department which provides you with basic consumer protection information.